mgrman/BlazorWith3d/README.md

 - check if current GLTF instancing in Unity is working

 ### Prio 2 (backlog)

+- ensure the generator has fully optional dependence on memory pack, even for js direct interop use case
+  - if turned on via csproj config, generate typescript types intended for direct interop
+    - ie using asp.net interop types
+    - or via attribute, have MemoryPack based attribute, or have .net wasm interop generator via another attribute

 - Optimize Typescript dev experience
     - add option to live recompile changes